What Is the Right of First Refusal?

-Dealing with a homeowners association or condo board can also be the case when the right of the first refusal comes into force.
+Dealing with a homeowners association or condo board can also be the case when the right of the first refusal comes into force because of their shareholder agreement.
 Sometimes, the governing documents contain the right-of-first-refusal clause that allows the board to vet potential buyers before a seller can accept an offer.
-In some situations, discount sales can lower the value of the property.
-This is why communities use the FOFR clause to protect the value and reject the offer that is not acceptable.

 How the Right of First Refusal Affects Sellers and Buyers?

 If you are a seller of a property, you can benefit from the right of first refusal.
-In case that the market is full of similar properties that are generally low in price, you can sell the property to the holder of the right and get the price that might be higher than the price when selling it to someone else.
-The contract is drafted before the home hits the market and you might be able to persuade the holder of the right to buy the home at a higher price than the market value.
+Refusal works in that case that the market is full of similar properties that are generally low in price, you can sell the property to the holder of the right and get the price that might be higher than the price when selling it to someone else.

 Both parties have an interest in making a contract that declares the ROFR clause.
 The holder can pay the lower price for the property, while the owner can have cash in hand at the right time when the ROFR agreement allows the transaction.
 The ROFR sets forth a future price.
 Both parties in the joint venture can have certainty about a future price, time, and other arrangements to avoid a bidding war.
 If the holder cannot meet the terms of the ROFR in the future, the seller is free to sell the property to someone else in the future.

 How Long the Right of First Refusal Is Valid?